GDG-Nantes/devfest2019/content/blog/balance-le-son.md

 ## Registration
 There is no need to print your ticket but remember to have the **digital version of your pass**.

-To avoid long queues, you can withdraw your pass **from Saturday, October 19 from 12h to 16h**.
-This will save you precious time on Monday morning.
+To avoid long queues and save time the Monday morning, join us on  **Saturday, October 19 from 12h to 16h** to register.
 The doors open at 8am on Monday morning and the keynote will begin at 9am. 🎶 [Human Heat - Christine and the Queens](https://www.youtube.com/watch?v=FkWVD9w98ok) 🎶

 ## After Party
 This year's DevFest After Party will take place on Monday, October 21st.
 The party is organized by the GDG Nantes Team and promises to be Rock!